 ‘Of Many Worlds in This World’ by Margaret Cavendish is a sixteen-line poem that has been written within a structured and consistent rhyme scheme.
 The poem follows a pattern of aabbccddee… and so on, throughout its entirety.
 From one point of view, a reader might analyze this poem as being formatted within of sets of rhyming couplets, or sets of two lines.

 There is one place, among the third/fourth and ninth/tenth lines in which a rhyme repeats, and another, also within the ninth/tenth lines which may now be considered a half or slant rhyme due to pronunciation changes.

 The speaker begins Of Many Worlds in This World by stating that the world is like a “nest of boxes.”
 It is made out of different-sized boxes, all placed within one another.
 This nesting of the world is a perfect metaphor for how the existence known to humankind lies on and within the existences of other organisms.

 These other worlds might be, the speaker describes, smaller than a human could ever see.
 They might be “Thinner and less” than anything yet known.
 This does not mean that they don’t exist.
 It also doesn’t mean they are not valuable or worth understanding.

-In the next set of lines the speaker makes a comparison between the size of an imagined world and a “ladies ear-ring.”
+In the next set of lines, the speaker makes a comparison between the size of an imagined world and a “ladies ear-ring.”
 The “world” could be small enough to fit within or on a piece of jewelry.
-The speaker seems to marvel in this concept.
+The speaker seems to marvel at this concept.
 She sees beauty in the fact that a world of “creatures,” as she describes them, could fit on a pendant, or on each of a ladies earrings.